 - New features and changes can lead to new bugs or issues.

-I use only the alpha versions although I don't care much if the host happens to crash and I lose all my work.
-This is because I am always aware of the risk of such a thing happening and when it does I am able to fix the problem to prevent it from happening again.
+I almost solely use alpha versions and it does not bother me if it crashes and I lose my work.
+I am aware of the risk and when something goes wrong I am able to fix the issue.

-The alpha is unstable or in other words features of the alpha version are expected to change.
-This is distinct from a stable release version in that if for example a bug is discovered in the release version a fix may be provided with no other changes.
+The alpha is unstable meaning that features of the alpha version are expected to change.
+A bug discovered in a release version may be fixed with no other changes.

 How to help